-Final reports and voluntary compliance plans are reviewed by the U.S. Department of Education's Office for Civil Rights.
+Final letters of findings, letters of technical assistance, and voluntary compliance plans are reviewed by the U.S. Department of Education's Office for Civil Rights.
 Upon implementation of corrective action, CCCS will follow up with the educational institution to ensure implementation is complete as was indicated in the compliance plan.
 Follow-up may involve review of documentation, photos or videos or consist of an on-site visit.
-Educational institutions should notify CCCS of any changes in actions or timeframes in the voluntary compliance plan so that CCCS may follow up appropriately.
+Educational institutions should notify CCCS of any changes in corrective actions or timeframes in the voluntary compliance plan so that CCCS may follow up appropriately.
 If the educational institution does not comply, CCCS will refer the recipient to the U.S. Department of Education's Office for Civil Rights.
 If the educational institution still does not comply, they may lose their eligibility to receive federal funds from the Department of Education.

-13 Section VIII: Administrators' Handbook Task Force
+13 Administrators' Handbook Task Force